Cheoljong of Joseon: Legacy

 Cheoljong was buried in the royal tomb, named Yereung, in 1864, part of the royal tomb Seosamneung Cluster located in Goyang, Gyeonggi Province.
 Queen Cheorin was also buried in Yereung after her death in 1878.
 According to the epitaph, there were once that some silverware used in the palace and the shrine of Jeongye Daewongun were stolen; both Cheoljong and Queen Cheorin decided not to pursue who did this, fearing that people may confess under false charges.
 Cheoljong had 11 children - five sons and six daughters - from his various consorts, but all of them died young.
 Among them, only the fourth daughter outlived him.
 She received the title Princess Yeonghye in 1866; as the only living child of Cheoljong, she received much affection from Queen Cheorin.
 Princess Yeonghye married Park Yung-hyo in 1872 but died in the same year, aged 13 and had no issue.

 When Cheoljong died, there were only two royal descendants of King Hyojong alive.
 One of them was Cheoljong's half-brother, Prince Yeongpyeong (b.
 1828); the other one was Yi Jae-seong (이재성, b.
 1860), son of Cheoljong's first cousin, Prince Ikpyeong, with his concubine.
 Because of Queen Sinjeong's decision, both of them couldn't succeed the throne after Cheoljong.
 Prince Yeongpyeong was also chronically ill like his sibling, so Gojong chose a distant relative (10th cousin to Gojong) to be his heir in 1864.
 Prince Yeongpyeong had a daughter in 1866, who married Hwang Yeon-su and had issue; the prince himself lived for several more decades and died in 1902.
 Yi Jae-seong, on the other hand, became Prince Gyeongeun in 1900, but he lost the royal title in 1907, accused of working together with the anti-Japanese righteous army; he later went missing in 1910.
 Prince Gyeongeun was the last recorded royalty to be a descendant of Hyojong; while he married twice, he had no known descendants in official records.

 According to Homer Hulbert's writings in the early 1900s, Cheoljong made efforts to introduce reforms that would tackle issues that plagued the Joseon dynasty, such as banning merchant monopolies, reducing bribery and corruption, and allowing the families of banished men to follow the men into exile.
-However, these reforms were often not followed as corruption was rampant by the late Joseon dynasty.
+However, these reforms were often not followed as corruption was rampant by the late Joseon period.